Skip to main content

 Principle 4: Claims Management

-Managing agents should ensure that they have a claims commitment in place designed to deliver a high-quality claims service which includes a prompt and fair customer service, efficient and effective claims handling, and compliance with legal and regulatory obligations.
+Managing agents should execute a Claims Management Strategy that is aligned to and supported by the business, delivering a high-quality claims service which includes a prompt and fair customer service, complying with legal and regulatory obligations.

 To support this, managing agents should ensure: